Mumbai: MMRDA's plan to convert BKC into smart township finds many takers

-Many companies have submitted their Expression of Interest bids to MMRDA to build a smart Bandra-Kurla Complex; the proposal includes wi-fi, video surveillance, solar lamp light panels and better parking facilities
+Many companies have submitted Expression of Interest bids to MMRDA to build a smart BKC; proposal includes wi-fi, video surveillance, solar lamp light panels and better parking facilities

 The Mumbai Metropolitan Region Development Authority’s plan to convert Bandra-Kurla Complex into a smart township has seen a lot of companies expressing interest.
 MMRDA says it has received several Expression of Interest (EoI) bids after it invited the applications last month.